rec/gitz/README.rst

   Combine multiple commits into one

 `git shuffle <doc/git shuffle.rst>`_
-  Reorder and delete commits in the existing branch
+  Reorder and delete commits in the current branch

 `git snip <doc/git snip.rst>`_
   Edit one or more commits out of history